Pelvic Organ Prolapse

 • Investigation into any other factors that are contributing to increased intra-abdominal pressures and excessive load on the pelvic floor.
 Treatment in this regard may require the expertise of other team members at PhysioMotion.

-For more information regarding our services for urinary and faecal incontinence, refer to women’s health or men’s health in our Services section.
+For more information regarding our services for a pelvic organ prolapse or incontinence, refer to Women’s Health or Men’s Health in our Services section.